 to the [B] terminal on the module, and to the ignition coil positive

 (+) terminal and to the ignition switch (battery positive (+) post).

-The cube-shaped proximity sensor has an LED (Light Emitting Diode) on the
+The cube-shaped proximity sensor has a built-in LED (Light Emitting Diode).

 If the proximity sensor is wired correctly, the LED will illuminate when